 “It could be described as that individual’s usual or principal residence, or his or her real home.
 If an individual is not ordinarily resident in South Africa, he or she may still meet the requirements of the physical presence test and will be deemed to be a resident for tax purposes.”

-Any South African abroad earning ZAR1 million or more from any source will fall into the SARS tax net.
+Any South African abroad earning ZAR 1.25 million or more from any source will fall into the South African tax SARS net.

 Double taxation treaties may protect expats paying tax at an equal or higher rate than in South Africa, but anyone else should expect a bill from SARS.

 Companies sending workers abroad on assignment will have to consider how the tax will affect them.